raphaelfbastos/dreu/logs/week-04.md

 This week, I read more literature and took more notes, as well as marked the meeting with Panos for Wednesday of next week.
 Not much to write about otherwise.

+Quantum computing is really cool, just learning about QUBOs and quantum annealing (QA) has been super interesting already.

 ## Results

-- Have a decent idea of types of possible applications
+- Have a decent idea of types of possible power grid applications of QA

 ## Notes